redwoodjs/redwood/docs/docs/mailer.md

 :::tip

-The Mailer studio has some helpful features when it comes to using the mailer during development.
+The Mailer studio has some helpful features when it comes to using the Mailer during development.
 It can provide a mail inbox so that you can send mail to your local machine and see the results.
 It can also provide live previews of your rendered mail templates as a guide to what they will likely look like when sent to your end users.

 :::

 ### Production

-If neither the test nor development mode conditions are met, the mailer will start in production mode.
+If neither the test nor development mode conditions are met, the Mailer will start in production mode.
 In this mode, there is no rerouting of your mail to different handlers.
 Instead, your mail will go directly to your default handler unless you specifically state a different one in your send options.

 ### Studio